ogri-la/strongbox/README.md

 ## Notes

+User configuration is stored in `~/.config/wowman` unless run with the envvar `$XDG_CONFIG_HOME` set.

+Temporary data is stored in `~/.local/share/wowman` unless run with the envvar `$XDG_DATA_HOME` set.

-A sub-directory called `state` will be created in the current directory.
-All configuration and cached data lives there.
+Previously a sub-directory called `state` created in the current working directory was used for both data and config.
+This local `state` directory can be safely deleted now.

 Addon zip files are downloaded to your WoW `Addons` directory.

-A file called `.wowman.json` is created within newly installed addons.
-This maps specific attributes between www.curseforge.com and the unpacked addon, as well as across addons that unpack to multiple directories.
+A file called `.wowman.json` is created within newly installed or re-installed addons.
+This file maps specific attributes between www.curseforge.com and the addon as well as *across* addons, as some addons unzip to multiple directories.
+It's a simple `txt` file in a structured format called `json`.

 This software interacts with the following remote hosts:

 * [https://www.curseforge.com](https://www.curseforge.com), to download detailed addon data
 * [https://github.com/ogri-la](https://github.com/ogri-la), to download a list of summary addon information

-These interactions use a HTTP user agent header unique to `wowman` so it may be identified easily
+These interactions use a HTTP user agent header unique to `wowman` so that it may be identified easily

 ## Releases, bugs, questions, feedback, contributing